LoicKonan/4883-PT-Konan/Assignments/A05/README.md

 all the lights again show green, not necessarily all turn green, merely all show green simultaneously, even if it is only for a second. <br/>

-- Write a program that will determine whether this event occurs within a reasonable time.
+-<!-- markdownlint-enable MD000 --> Write a program that will determine whether this event occurs within a reasonable time.
 - Time is measured from the instant when they all turned green simultaneously, although the initial portion while they are all still green is excluded from the reckoning.
 </pre>